wwoods/job_stream/README.md

 Recent Changelog
 ----------------
+* 2014-2-19 - Added Frame specialization of Reducer.
+Expects a different first work than subsequent.
+Usage pattern is to do some initialization work and then recur() additional work as needed.
 * 2014-2-12 - Serialization is now via pointer, and supports polymorphic classes completely unambiguously via dynamic_cast and job_stream::serialization::registerType.
 User cpu % updated to be in terms of